 You’re going to love this juicy Instant Pot pork tenderloin that cooks up with a sweet and sticky soy ginger sauce.
 It’s never dry, always super flavorful, and ready in under 25 minutes!
-Spoon the soy ginger sauce over the pork tenderloin, rice, or veggies.
+Spoon the soy ginger sauce over the pork, rice, or veggies.

 This Instant Pot pork tenderloin comes out perfectly juicy each and every time, and with a sweet and sticky sauce that is perfect for spooning over perfect, fluffy rice, broccoli (or your fave veggie), and the pork tenderloin itself.